About the Band

 It started with three graduates from a small liberal arts university in Pennsylvania that wanted to put more than just a form letter in their 2009 Christmas cards.
 Then we were the house band for a local theater's annual Christmas vaudeville show.
 We've now become a collective of our best and brightest friends who have contributed to two full length albums and an EP.

 Before becoming The Sugarpills, this project was simply a gleam in Kevin's eye.
 The idea of recording a Christmas album had always struck him as a ridiculously fun concept.
-Feeling confident with his instrumental abilities but thinking he might need some help in the vocal department, he called in Alexis, fellow alumnus of Marywood U, and brought in Angelica for additional vocals and instrumentation.
-They embarked on a 12-track album to send to friends and family in lieu of "just" cards for Christmas 2009.
+Feeling confident with his instrumental abilities but thinking he might need some help in the vocal department, he called in Alexis, fellow alumnus of Marywood U. They embarked on a 12-track album to send to friends and family in lieu of "just" cards for Christmas 2009.

 Thus dawned a cold, clear Christmas-tide, and The Sugarpills were born.